Air Fryer Ribs are so easy to make and you’ll be surprised how well they turn out, with tender meat and perfect crispy edges.

 It can take anywhere from 20 minutes to 45 minutes for air frying ribs.
 It all depends on how large they are and how many you are cooking.

 Should I cover ribs when cooking in the air fryer?

 No. There’s no need to cover the ribs or put any parchment paper underneath them.
 The air fryer circulates air around the food to cook it evenly.
 Covering them will prevent the air flow.

-The ribs are done when the internal temperature reaches 175 degrees F (80 degrees C).
+The ribs are done when the internal temperature reaches 175° F (80° C).
 This is when the meat is tender, but not dried out.
 The meat won’t recede from the bone or fall apart like it does with slow cooking, so don’t use that as an indication.

-If you’re looking for the most tender ribs, try our recipe for oven-baked bbq ribs.
+If you’re looking for he most tender ribs, try our recipe for oven-baked bbq ribs.
 They cook for 2 hours in the oven and produce amazing falling-off-the-bone ribs.